changlinli/shuangrimu/posts/elm-extensible-unions.md

 Let's begin with a very short primer on union (a.k.a. sum types) and product types.
 We'll approach them individually even though in Elm we can mix and match them together in a single type declaration.
-This hoepfully will make some of the later presentation of extensible union types a little easier to follow.
+This hopefully will make some of the later presentation of extensible union types a little easier to follow.

 Union types are those types that express an "or" relationship among its type constructors.